milesmcc/shynet/GUIDE.md

 DJANGO_SECRET_KEY=<your Django secret key; just a random string>
 # Don't leak error details to visitors, very important
 DEBUG=False
+# Unless you are using an external Celery task queue, make sure this
+# is set to True.
 CELERY_TASK_ALWAYS_EAGER=True
 # For better security, set this to your deployment's domain.
 Comma separated.
 ALLOWED_HOSTS=*